 211 - British Literary Traditions I - Traces the literary imagination in Britain from Anglo-Saxon times to the late Renaissance through an examination of the changes in literary forms, audience, and modes of production.
 Works and authors studied include Beowulf, Chaucer, Shakespeare, Milton, Marvell, Herrick, and Donne.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
 Staff.

 212 - British Literary Traditions II - A continuation of ENGL 211.
 Examines literary movements from the Restoration to the Victorian period.
 Authors studied include Finch, Dryden, Pope, Wordsworth, Coleridge, Keats, Arnold, and the Rossettis.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
 Staff.

-231 - Introduction to Poetry - An introductory study of various modes of poetry in England and in America.
+- 231 Introduction to Poetry An introductory study of various modes of poetry in England and in America.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Staff.

-232 - Introduction to Drama - A survey of dramatic literature, including classical, neo-classical, and experimental forms, with an emphasis on social context and performance.
+Cadwallader, Peyser. - 232 Introduction to Drama A survey of dramatic literature, including classical, neo-classical, and experimental forms, with an emphasis on social context and performance.
 Includes comedies of manners by Moliere and Wilde, absurdist texts by Beckett and Pinter, "social consciousness" plays by Ibsen and Strindberg.
 Also includes plays from nonwestern and other minority traditions.
 (Students may not receive credit for both ENGL 232 and DRAM 320.)
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Offered alternate years.
 Three hours.
-Scott.

-233 - Introduction to the Short Story - A critical study of the short story as a form, examining works in the modes of fantasy, realism, and naturalism.
+Scott. - 233 Introduction to the Short Story A critical study of the short story as a form, examining works in the modes of fantasy, realism, and naturalism.
 A central focus will be on point of view.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Giemza.

-234 - Introduction to the Novel - An introduction to narrative that draws on works by Austen, Emily Brontë, Dickens, Woolf, Joseph Conrad, and Gustave Flaubert.
+Staff. - 234 Introduction to the Novel An introduction to narrative that draws on works by Austen, Emily Brontë, Dickens, Woolf, Joseph Conrad, and Gustave Flaubert.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Haynes.

-235 - Introduction to the Short Novel - An introduction to the art and technique of storytelling that focuses on the modern short novel.
+Haynes. - 235 Introduction to the Short Novel An introduction to the art and technique of storytelling that focuses on the modern short novel.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Cull, Haynes.

-251 - Introduction to American Literature - The development of U.S. literature from its origins through the 19th century.
+Cull, Haynes. - 251 Introduction to American Literature The development of U.S. literature from its origins through the 19th century.
 Topics covered may include: discovery and exploration, the Puritan era, the Age of Reason, slavery and abolition, the American Renaissance and realism.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Giemza, Peyser.

-252 - Introduction to American Literature - A continuation of ENGL 251.
+Peyser. - 252 Introduction to American Literature A continuation of ENGL 251.
 Major focuses include the rise of the United States as an international and cultural power, industrialization, realism and naturalism, and the development of modern and postmodern consciousness.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Giemza, Haynes, Peyser.

-253 - From Roaring Twenties to Depression Thirties: American Culture between the Wars - A study of the vibrant cultural life of America during the 1920s and 1930s using novels, short stories, plays, poems, music, and movies of the period.
+Haynes, Peyser. - 253 From Roaring Twenties to Depression Thirties: American Culture between the Wars A study of the vibrant cultural life of America during the 1920s and 1930s using novels, short stories, plays, poems, music, and movies of the period.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Staff.
+Watson.